 dy·nam·ic - Characterized by continuous change, activity, or progress.

 As my wood art or studio furniture is being handcrafted, sometimes the design I originally envisioned can be improved at different stages, or the original design can remain as is.
 Having this flexibility provides a continuous excitement for the wood artist or studio furniture maker along with the benefit of improvising on the original design after seeing the wood art at various intermediary stages.
-An excellent example is the hall table design in my previous posts.
+An excellent example is the hall table design in some earlier posts.
 I had chosen to invert the base of the table for both aesthetic and technical reasons.
 Not to say the original design of the maquette would not have worked, inverting it just simplifies a design dilemma for me and introduces a new aesthetic to the piece.
 After creating the maquette, I realize I needed to have a fairly stable, strong sub-base to be able to support the V-shaped arch, whereas inverting the base utilizes the points of the arches as legs.
 Often, we become fixated on a particular design and don't bother seeking out alternatives which often stare us right in the face.